dodziraynard/graphics-articles/24-12-2025-webgl-for-technical-communication-videos/index.md

 ### Key Concepts: Attributes and Uniforms

-Before we dive into code, let us clarify two important terms:
+Before we dive into code, let us clarify three important terms:
 - **GPU Buffer**: A memory region on the GPU that stores vertex data (positions, colors, normals, etc.).
 Buffers allow efficient transfer of large amounts of data from CPU to GPU for rendering.
 - **Attributes**: These specify how to extract data from GPU buffers and feed it to your vertex shader.
 Think of them as per-vertex data.
 - **Uniforms**: Global variables that remain constant across all shader executions for a single draw call.
 Perfect for things like transformation matrices or colors.